tingtingye24/code.caster/README.md

 - [X] contains 100 questions that could show up randomly
 - [X] includes a backend for scare keeping and users
 - [X] Total 10 levels that can be experienced
+- [X] Last page includes the TOP 10 players in the game.